The BSc Computer Animation Arts combines traditional and digital animation techniques, and covers all elements of the animation production pipeline.

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.

-Scottish Highers: BBBC, or equivalent, or 102 UCAS Tariff points including Art and Design,Photography or Graphic Communication
+Scottish Highers: BBBC (102 UCAS Tariff points) including Art & Design,Photography or Graphic Communication

-Irish Leaving Certificate: H3 H3 H3 H4 including Maths, Art and Design, Graphic Communication or Photography
+Irish Leaving Certificate: H3 H3 H3 H4 including Maths, Art & Design, Graphic Communication or Photography

 International Baccalaureate (IB) Diploma: 24 points including art qualification

-Scottish Advanced Highers: CCD including Art and Design (112 UCAS Tariff points)
+Scottish Advanced Highers: CCD including Art & Design (112 UCAS Tariff points)

-A levels: BCC including Art and Design (104 UCAS Tariff points)
+A levels: BCC including Art & Design (104 UCAS Tariff points)

-SQA HNC / BTEC Level 4 HNC: Filmcraft and Animation or Animationor other related discipline with a substantial component in animation (all with an A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Filmcraft and Animation or Animationor other related discipline with a substantial component in animation (for SQA HNCs with Grade A in the Graded Unit)

-SQA HND / BTEC Level 5 HND: Art and Design or Illustration or Multimedia Computing or other related discipline with at least an introductory component in animation (all with a B in the Graded Unit)
+SQA HND / BTEC Level 5 HND: Technical gaming, multimedia or art-related HND with an introductory animation component such as: Art & Design or Illustration or Multimedia Computing or other related discipline (for SQA HNDs with Grade B in the Graded Unit)

-SQA HND / BTEC Level 5 HND: Filmcraft and Animation or Animation or other related discipline with significant animation content such as modules in 3D Animation or Motion Studies (all with a B in the Graded Unit)
+SQA HND / BTEC Level 5 HND: Filmcraft and Animation or Animation or other related discipline with significant animation content such as modules in 3D Animation or Motion Studies (for SQA HNDs with Grade B in the Graded Unit)

 English Language Requirements